 Christopher Columbus is actually said to have first set foot upon the American mainland in Trujillo, one of the oldest towns in Central America.
 This is a safe place to visit and you can learn all about the pirate history then explore the old Spanish fort and open-air restaurants along the bay.

 It’s wise not to solo travel in Tegucigalpa, the capital and the largest city in Honduras so if you choose to visit, team up for extra security.
 If you do visit the cobbled streets of the city there are national parks and museums including the National Gallery of Arts with paleolithic stone carvings.
 The area of Plaza San Martin has a nice atmosphere with a few bars and Tegucigalpa is actually a good place to pick up jewellery.

 Honduras is perfect for wildlife lovers; go bird watching at Lake Yojoa or spot a howler monkey at Jeannette Kawas national park near Tela.
 If you love exotic birds, the Macaw Mountain Park is a must see.
 Originally started as a safe haven for birds being killed or smuggled out of the country the park now acts as a rehabilitation centre.
 Coffee here is fresh from the coffee beans grown on-site and a river runs through the park making it a gorgeous place to visit.

-Honduras is an unsafe country but if you want to travel here, stick to the tourist areas and avoid the main cities.
+Honduras can be an unsafe country so if you want to travel here stick to the tourist areas and avoid the main cities.